citympact/citympact/README.md

 ## Installing the project
 ### Dependencies (and virtual environment)
-Before starting the server, you can create a virtual python environment (venv):
+Optionally, you can create a virtual python environment (venv), before starting the server:
 ```
 pip3 install virtualenv
 python3 -m venv .